Computer Science (COMP) 617

 - Unit 7 - Fault Tolerance, Validation, Safety, and Reliability in Real-Time Systems

-In order to receive credit for COMP 617, you must achieve a cumulative course grade of "C+" (66 percent) or better, must achieve an average grade of at least 60 percent on the assignments and must achieve a grade of at least 60 percent on the Oral Presentation.
+To receive credit for COMP 617, you must achieve a cumulative course grade of B- (70 percent) or better, and must achieve an average grade of at least 60% on the assignments and a grade of 60% on the oral presentation.
 Your cumulative course grade will be based on the following assessment.

 |Assignment 1||Topics covered in Units 1-2||20%|